 Skip to content

-How to Clear Cookies and Cache in Safari browser
+Clear Cookies and Cache from the Safari app

-These cookies and cache stored in the browser are often used to identify the signed-in user and load the website faster.
-The data is stored after you quit the browser or restart the system.
+The site cookies and cache stored in the browser are often used to identify the signed-in user and load the website faster.
+The data is stored even if you quit the browser or restart the system.

-The site data stored can grow over the period and start maintaining the obsolete data that can cause the loading issue and data theft.
+The site data stored can grow over time and start maintaining obsolete data, which can cause loading issues and data theft.
 Hence, it’s essential to have scheduled data clean-up from the browser.

 The option to clear the site data is available under the Safari settings menu.
 Here are the steps to follow for clearing cookies and stored cached data in the Safari browser on macOS:

-1. Open the Safari browser app on your Mac computer.
+1. Launch the Safari app on your Mac computer.

-1. Launch the iPhone or iPad Settings app on your device.
+1. Launch the iPhone or iPad's Settings app.

 2. Select Safari in settings and scroll to the bottom to choose the Advanced option.